epccs/RPUpi/Remote/README.md

 # Remote

 This firmware is for the bus manager on an RPUpi board, it will watch for a byte matching the local RPU_ADDRESS on the DTR pair and when seen reset the local controller placing it in bootloader mode.
-A non-matching byte will disconnect the RX and TX lines to the local controller and thus place it in lockout mode until a LOCKOUT_DELAY completes or an RPU_NORMAL_MODE byte is seen on the DTR pair.
+A non-matching byte will disconnect the RX and TX lines from the local controller and be in lockout mode until a LOCKOUT_DELAY completes or an RPU_NORMAL_MODE byte is seen on the DTR pair.

 ## Overview

-In normal mode, the serial pairs RX and TX are connected through transceivers to the controller board RX and TX pins.
-While the DTR pair is connected to the bus manager UART and is used to set the system-wide bus state.
+In normal mode, the RX and TX lines (twisted pairs) are connected through transceivers to the controller board RX and TX pins while the DTR pair is connected to the bus manager UART and is used to set the system-wide bus state.

-During lockout mode, the serial pairs RX and TX are disconnected at the transceivers from the controller board RX and TX pins.
+During lockout mode, the RX and TX serial lines are disconnected at the transceivers from the controller board RX and TX pins.
 Use LOCKOUT_DELAY to set the time in mSec.

 Bootload mode occurs when a byte on the DTR pair matches the RPU_ADDRESS of the shield.
-It will cause a pulse on the shield reset pin to activate the bootloader on the board the shield is plugged into.
-After the bootloader is done the shield will run the application which, if it reads the RPU_ADDRESS. will cause the manager to send an RPU_NORMAL_MODE byte on the DTR pair.
-The RPU_ADDRESS is read with an I2C command from the controller board.
-If the RPU_ADDRESS is not read the shield will timeout but not connect the RX and TX transceivers to the controller board.
-Use BOOTLOADER_ACTIVE to set the time in mSec, it nees to be less than LOCKOUT_DELAY.
+It will cause a pulse on the reset pin to activate the bootloader on the local microcontroller board.
+After the bootloader is done, the local microcontroller will run its application, which, if it reads the RPU_ADDRESS will cause the manager to send an RPU_NORMAL_MODE byte on the DTR pair.
+The RPU_ADDRESS is read with a command from the controller board.
+If the RPU_ADDRESS is not read, the bus manager will timeout but not connect the RX and TX transceivers to the local controller board.
+Use BOOTLOADER_ACTIVE to set the time in mSec; it needs to be less than LOCKOUT_DELAY.

 The lockout mode occurs when a byte on the DTR pair does not match the RPU_ADDRESS of the manager.
 It will cause the lockout condition and last for a duration determined by the LOCKOUT_DELAY or when an RPU_NORMAL_MODE byte is seen on the DTR pair.

 When nRTS (or nDTR on RPUadpt) are pulled active the bus manager will connect the HOST_TX and HOST_RX lines to the RX and TX pairs, and pull the nCTS (and nDSR) lines active to let the host know it is Ok to send.
-If the bus is in use the host will remain disconnected from the bus.
+If the bus is in use, the host will remain disconnected from the bus.
 Note the Remote firmware sets a status bit at startup that prevents the host from connecting until it is cleared with an I2C command.

-Arduino Mode (Not Done, it is not yet even a work in progress, this is just a list of ideas).
-Perhaps a sort of permeate bootload mode that the Arduino IDE can connect to.
-It would need to be enabled by the host.
-Perhaps a host connected to a local bus manager I2C1 port with a command (yet to be done).
-The command would send out a byte (on the DTR pair) that enables a sticky_bootload mode (e.g. point to point communication).
+Arduino Mode is a permanent bootload mode so that the Arduino IDE can connect to a specific address (e.g., point to point).
+It needs to be enabled by I2C or SMBus.
+The command will cause a byte to be sent on the DTR pair that sets the arduino_mode thus overriding the lockout timeout and the bootload timeout (e.g., lockout and bootload mode are everlasting).

-Test Mode (Not Done, it is not yet even a work in progress, this is just a list of ideas).
+Test Mode (Not Done, it is not yet even a work in progress; this is just a list of ideas).
 Disable: turn off all transceivers (even the DTR), allows the controller to measure input current.
-DtrEnable: turn on the DTR transceiver while the manager has a HIGH on its DTR_TXD line, allows the controller to measure input current. nDtrEnable: turn on the DTR transceiver while the manager has a LOW on its DTR_TXD line, allows the controller to measure input current.
+DtrEnable: turn on the DTR transceiver while the manager has a HIGH on its DTR_TXD line, enables the controller to measure input current. nDtrEnable: turn on the DTR transceiver while the manager has a LOW on its DTR_TXD line, allows the controller to measure input current.
 Rest is TBD.

 ## Firmware Upload

-Use an ICSP tool connected to the bus manager (set the ISP_PORT in Makefile) run 'make isp' and it should compile and then flash the bus manager.
+Use an ICSP tool connected to the bus manager (set the ISP_PORT in Makefile) run 'make' to compile then 'make isp' to flash the bus manager.

 ```
 sudo apt-get install make git gcc-avr binutils-avr gdb-avr avr-libc avrdude